Do you need a fire certificate?

 How to apply for a fire certificate for an HMO

-If your property is an HMO, you need to apply for a fire certificate.
-Download and print the form below and return it to the Jersey Fire and Rescue Service.
+Download and print this form and return it to the Jersey Fire and Rescue Service.

 Download an FPA1 application form (size 186kb)